T3tsuo/PokemonUI/README.md

 # Path Correction/Item Farming Setup:
 * Sometimes the script will overshoot/undershoot the path the player takes.
-Setting this up will help the script correct any path it misses (currently working for Ditto Farm and Amulet Farming).
+Setting this up will help the script correct any path it misses (currently working for Ditto Farm, Amulet Farming and Everstone Farming).
 * For Item finding, it will make sure to read the latest battle log only and not read older battle logs by knowing where your game is on your screen.

 ## Setup: